 For information on programs and services for disabled students, contact the Students with Disabilities Office 240K Student Center

 Overview of Financial Aid Programs

-The Office of Financial Aid in 403 Pierce Hall and Service EMU located at 268 Student Center are available to answer questions in person during posted business hours.
-Much of this information is also presented in the Quarterly Office of Financial Aid newsletter and online through the website; www.emich.edu/finaid.
+Service EMU (two locations: 268 Student Center and McKenny Hall) is available to answer questions in person during posted business hours.
+Much of this information is also presented in the Quarterly Office of Financial Aid newsletter and online through the website www.emich.edu/finaid.

 Undergraduate students – information on scholarships and loans can be obtained from our website at: www.emich.edu/finaid/process.php

 Graduate students – information on scholarships, fellowships and graduate assistantships can be obtained from the Graduate Schools website at: http://www.emich.edu/graduate/financial_assistance/scholarships/graduate_scholarships.php